huangciyin/rxBus/README.md

     });

-We have to be care that type of return is not be wrapped by `RxMessage`, since rpc don't have to reply message to original sender.
+We have to be care of type of return which is not be wrapped by `RxMessage`, since rpc don't have to reply message to original sender.

 Compile & install
 ====